Stuart Timmons: Career

 Timmons was the author of The Trouble With Harry Hay: Founder of the Modern Gay Movement, published in 1990.
 With lesbian historian Lillian Faderman, he co-authored Gay L.A.: A History of Sexual Outlaws, Power Politics, And Lipstick Lesbians, published in 2006.
 It chronicles the history of gays and lesbians in Los Angeles since the late 1700s.

 Timmons served as the executive director of the ONE National Gay & Lesbian Archives and served on its board of directors.
 In 2007, he began developing walking tours of LGBTQ historic sites in Los Angeles.
 He finished tours of Downtown Los Angeles and Silver Lake, Los Angeles, but experienced a severe cerebellar stroke in January 2008 before he could complete his West Hollywood edition.

 With a grant from the City of West Hollywood, Los Angeles-based performance artist Jason Jenn helped Timmons complete and produce the City of West Hollywood LGBTQ History Tour in celebration of the city's 30th Anniversary in 2015.
 The walking tour was also adapted into a self-guided mobile app.
 The walking tour included live performances of historical information including the talents of comedian Kristina Wong, and Justin Sayer (a writer for 2 Broke Girls and stand-up comedian).
-He was a co-organizer of the dedication of the Mattachine Steps in Silver Lake named for the Mattachine Society on April 7, 2012, alongside Mark Thompson, Wes Joe, Mitch O'Farrell, and Eric Garcetti (then a councilor and present-day mayor of Los Angeles).
+He was a co-organizer of the dedication of the Mattachine Steps in Silver Lake named for the Mattachine Society on April 7, 2012, alongside Mark Thompson, Wes Joe, Mitch O'Farrell, and Eric Garcetti (then a councilor and later mayor of Los Angeles).

 Timmons received a nomination for gay non-fiction from the American Library Association for his first book in 1990.
 For his book with Faderman, he received the Monette-Horwitz Award for LGBT Scholarship, the Lambda Literary Award, LGBT Non-Fiction and the Lambda Literary Award, LGBT Arts and Culture in 2007.